jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <h3>Setup Apollo Server (GraphQL API) with Node.js</h3>

-Create new directory for your app:
+Create a new directory for your app:
 ```
 mkdir marn-app
 ```

-Create new directory for Apollo Server
+Create a new directory for Apollo Server
 ```
 mkdir apollo-server
 cd apollo-server